roboticsoutreach/kb/docs/events/smallpeice/timeline.md

 The students attend three academic talks on topics relevant to the course.
 Each lecture should be an hour long and is usually given by a lecturer within ECS.

-- *TASK: Find lecturers for three lectures.*
+- *TASK: Find lecturers for three lectures*
 - *TASK: Ensure rooms are booked for lectures*

 #### Tours